There’s a moment that changes everything.

 The cane as a statement

 Amy Sedaris walked onto The Tonight Show with one of our canes.
 She styled it alongside Comme des Garcons.
 She tagged us in the post.
-It wasn’t a medical moment.
+It wasn’t a moment of need.
 It was a fashion moment.

 And that’s the future of walking canes.
 Not hiding in the closet.
 Not tucked behind the umbrella stand.
 Out front.
 In your hand.
 Part of your look.